hbo94/CG_Scale_Olkal_SG_Mod2/README.md

 * a interactive menu has been added for the initial configuration
 * the autocalibration (a very good idea from Stephen indeed !) has been optimized to win time and accuracy
-* it is possible to choose the type of support: little, medium, large ; for the moment, they all have the same characteristics, but in a later release, I will add bigger support for bigger model
+* it is possible to choose the type of support: little, medium, large
 * the tare configuration menu is simpler and consumes less memory
 * two lang are available: [English](/User_Manual.md) and [French](/Manuel_utilisateur.md)
 * the keyboard management is done by the excellent library from Vedat, and eliminate the issues when setting the values of key pressed.